SystemsApproach/tcpcc/algorithm.rst

 ..
 	And, this section is pretty thin, but I don't have enough insight into CUBIC to embellish. -llp

-A variant of the standard TCP algorithm, called CUBIC, is the default congestion control algorithm distributed with Linux.
-CUBIC’s primary goal is to support networks with large delay × bandwidth products, which are sometimes called *long-fat networks*.
-Such networks suffer from the original TCP algorithm requiring too many round-trips to reach the available capacity of the end-to-end path.
-CUBIC does this by being more aggressive in how it increases the window size, but of course the trick is to be more aggressive without being so aggressive as to adversely affect other flows.
+It should be clear by now that trying to find the appropriate rate at which to send traffic into the network is at the heart of congestion control, and that it's possible to err in either direction.
+Send too little traffic and the network is underutilized leading to poor application performance.
+Send too much and the network becomes congested, leading to congestion collapse in the worst case.
+Between these two failure modes, sending too much traffic is generally the more serious, because of the way congestion can quickly compound itself as lost packets are retransmitted.
+The AIMD approach that is built into Tahoe, Reno and NewReno reflects this: increase the window slowly (additive increase) and decrease it quickly (multiplicative decrease) in an effort to step back from the brink of congestion collapse before it gets too severe.
+But in high bandwidth-delay environments, the cost of being too conservative in probing for congestion is quite high, as it can take many RTTs before the "pipe is full".
+So this has led to some rethinking on how to probe for the appropriate window size.

+This idea that the window should open quickly at some times and more slowly at others was captured in a new approach called "Binary Increase Congestion Control" or BIC.
+Rather than abruptly switching from exponential window growth to linear, as TCP Reno does, BIC effectively does a binary search for the "right" window size.
+After a packet loss, the congestion window is cut by a multiplicative factor :math:`\beta`.
+With each successful iteration of sending packets at the new window size, the window is increased to the midpoint of its current value and the old value that caused congestion.
+In this way, it asymptotes towards the old value–first quickly then slowly.
+(Taken to the extreme, the window would never get back to its old value–see Zeno's paradox–but when it gets within a certain threshold it is set to the old value).

+At this point, if there is no congestion, we can conclude that the network conditions have changed, and it is OK to probe for a new congestion window size.
+BIC does this first slowly and then more quickly.
+You can see the approximate shape of how BIC grows its window in :numref:`Figure %s <fig-cubic>`, asymptoting towards :math:`W_{max}` (the old congestion window prior to the last loss) and then moving beyond it.

+BIC eventually evolved into a new variant called CUBIC, which today is the default congestion control algorithm distributed with Linux.
+CUBIC improved upon BIC in a number of ways, one of which was to use a smooth curve described by a cubic function rather than the piece-wise linear function of BIC.
+More on this below.

-One important aspect of CUBIC’s approach is to adjust its congestion window at regular intervals, based on the amount of time that has elapsed since the last congestion event (e.g., the arrival of a duplicate ACK), rather than only when ACKs arrive (the latter being a function of RTT).
-This allows CUBIC to behave fairly when competing with short-RTT flows, which will have ACKs arriving more frequently.
+Another important aspect of CUBIC’s approach is to adjust its congestion window at regular intervals, based on the amount of time that has elapsed since the last congestion event (e.g., the arrival of a duplicate ACK), rather than only when ACKs arrive (the latter being a function of RTT).
+This allows CUBIC to behave fairly when long-RTT flows compete with short-RTT flows, which have ACKs arriving more frequently.
+This is an interesting departure from prior versions of TCP, in which a flow with a short RTT holds a definite advantage in terms of the share of a bottleneck link it will obtain.

 .. _fig-cubic:
 .. figure:: figures/Slide1.png